dheus/JS_WP24K/README.md

 # JS Course (Business College Helsinki)

 The project was created to complete the course requirements and demonstrate the skills learned, including JavaScript fundamentals and basic web interactions.
-The main feature of the project is a contact form, built using HTML and JavaScript, to demonstrate form handling, user input validation, and basic interactivity on a web page.

-The target audience includes students and beginners learning JavaScript, especially those looking to understand how to create functional forms for web applications.
-This project was made to apply the concepts taught in the course and fulfill the assignment requirements

 ## Technologies used